forestgiant/coco/README.md

 # Coco
 Converts and moves Markdown files to Hugo content folders and adds meta data.

-Just do a git pull on this repo
+Just do a `git clone` on this repo
 Then `cd` into `coco`

 ``` bash